Last Update: February 4, 2023.

 A thermodynamic system in which the matter changes as a result of changes in Pressure, Volume, and Temperature (P, V, T), without the thermodynamic system or its circumstances transmitting heat or mass.

-Adiabatic process defines as any process in which the system neither gains nor loses heat.
+An adiabatic process is defined as any process in which the system neither gains nor loses heat.
 With Q=0, the first law of thermodynamics demonstrates that every internal energy change takes the form of work.
 As a result, the heat engine process constraints, result in an adiabatic situation.

 A useful “adiabatic approximation” is possible when certain chemical and physical processes move too quickly for energy to enter or exit the system as heat.
 By making the assumption that combustion doesn’t lose any heat to its surroundings, the adiabatic flame temperature, for instance, approximates the maximum bound of flame temperature using this method.

 In the fields of oceanography and meteorology, adiabatic cooling causes moisture or salinity to condense, over-saturating the parcel.
 Therefore, the surplus needs to be taken out.
-The process then turns into a pseudo-adiabatic one where the liquid water or salt that condenses expect to eliminate immediately.
+The process then turns into a pseudo-adiabatic one where the liquid water or salt that condenses is expected to be eliminated immediately.

 Adiabatic heating happens when the pressure of gas increases by the work its circumstances do on it.
 Such as when a piston compresses a gas inside of a cylinder, increasing the temperature in a condition where, in many real-world circumstances, heat conduction through walls can be slower than the pressure time.
 This process applies to diesel engines.
 It depends on the fuel vapors’ temperature being high enough to ignite due to the absence of thermal transfer during the compression stroke.

-Adiabatic heating happens in the atmosphere of the earth when the air mass decrease.
+Adiabatic heating happens in the atmosphere of the Earth when the air mass decreases.
 A bundle of air experiences a rise in pressure as it falls.

 Although it seems counterintuitive to see snow in a hot desert, it has been seen multiple times in the Sahara Desert throughout the years, most recently in January 2022.